Azure/azure-sdk-for-js/documentation/using-azure-identity.md

-You can easily change your application from single to multi-tenant and vice versa after it is created, but you cannot currently change it to support personal Microsoft accounts if it was created without that options.
+You can easily change your application from single to multi-tenant and vice versa after it is created, but you cannot currently change it to support personal Microsoft accounts if it was created without that option set.

 ## Understanding the Credential Types